vvakame/commandpost/README.md

 commandpost can automatically generate help and command usage messages based on your configuration.
 For best results, it is recommended that you should set `.version` and `.description` for your top-level command.

+### Command alias

+You may specify a shorthand alias for a command command using `.alias`.

 ### Options